katarinaQCA/1701QCA-Assessment1/experiments/experiments.md

 ![Image](Say hello.heic)

-(Insert a caption here)
+1st Experiment

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, something I learned was how to use a push switch and also the male to female jumper wire which was new to me.

 This experiment could be the basis of a real world application such as (insert something here).